sharpleynate/sharpleynate/README.md

 # 👨‍💻 @sharpleynate

-**`Cloud Sentry ( IT Helpdesk | Creator | Personal Trainer )`**
+**`Cloud Sentry ( Future Cloud Security Engineer | Cloud Computing & Cybersecurity Major )`**

 I'm a future Cloud Security Engineer and a tech-savvy YouTuber.
 As I work towards becoming a Cloud Security Engineer, I also run a YouTube channel where I share tech tutorials and fitness shorts.
-On TikTok, I keep you updated on cybersecurity news and AI technology trends.
+On TikTok, I update you on cybersecurity news and AI technology trends.
 Join me as I shape the digital world, one step at a time. "[ai.mentality][tiktok]"

    <p align="left">
       <a href="https://www.youtube.com/@sharpleynate?sub_confirmation=1">